UWA Rangers – Keeping Uganda’s National Park Safe & Secure

 There are many more things that rangers do, but this gives you an idea as to what is involved.

-UWA Ranger primary role is conservation; however, the one of Protection of Visitors is equally taken to heart.
+A UWA Ranger’s primary role is conservation; however, the one of Protection of Visitors is equally taken to heart.

 Uganda’s National Parks are safe because of the Uganda Wildlife Authority Rangers that protect them.